-Kelly Meldrum is a writer, reader, em dash abuser, and mental health advocate who hopes to contribute to the global mental health conversation to erase the stigma of mental illness.
+Kelly Meldrum is a writer and mental health advocate who hopes to contribute to global conversations about mental healthcare and suicide prevention.

-She is currently writing a memoir on surviving mental illness in a family plagued by serial suicide.
+She is writing a memoir on living with mental illness in a family scarred by multi-generational suicide loss.